ArnaudGrowth/mushroomify/README.md

 ## Installation

-Simply copy the repository on your terminal.
+Clone the repository on your terminal.

 ```bash
 $ git clone https://github.com/ArnaudGrowth/mushroomify